COVID-19: update 26 June 2020

-The North Pennines AONB Partnership is urging people to take extra care and respect local communities when spending time outdoors, after the Government issued new guidance on access to the countryside during the current Covid-19 pandemic.
+The North Pennines AONB Partnership is urging people to continue to take care and respect local communities when spending time outdoors, as COVID-19 restrictions begin to change.

-- keep strictly to social distancing guidance and avoid walking near farm buildings and homes where possible.
+- Think of others, by keeping to current social distancing guidance and avoiding walking near farm buildings and homes where possible;

-The countryside is a living, working place and the safety of rural and farming communities is important.
-Please consider our local communities and try not to visit towns, villages and hamlets if possible.
+The countryside is a living, working place and the safety of rural and farming communities is vital.
 If you are heading out into the North Pennines, on public rights of way or on open access land, please follow the Countryside Code and take additional care on farmland; though rights of way are not closed, you must practice social distancing at all times and you should consider modifying walking routes to avoid farm buildings and houses.